Insurance Lapse: What Happens, Penalties & How to Avoid It

 • Repairs to your own vehicle (if you had comprehensive/collision)

 Beyond the accident risk, states actively monitor insurance status through electronic verification systems.
-Getting caught driving uninsured — or simply having a lapsed policy on a registered vehicle — can trigger:
+Getting caught driving without insurance — or simply having a lapsed policy on a registered vehicle — can trigger:

 • Fines and reinstatement fees